Are you thinking about doing a mid-career transition to a cybersecurity position?

 You can then start approaching small businesses and offering your assistance as a part-time gig.
 The experience you gain can be strategically incorporated into your resume.

 Step 3: Find your first position

-After you have your certifications and have a bit of experience then it is easy to get an entry level job in cyber security.
-You may have to start at the bottom, but you can quickly leverage your experience to move up the ladder.
+After you have your certifications and have a bit of experience, then it is easy to get an entry-level job in cybersecurity.
+You may have to start at the bottom, but you can quickly leverage your skill to move up the ladder.

-You may find it a bit harder to step into the industry at a mid-level position but it is certainly not impossible.
+You may find it a bit harder to step into the industry in a mid-level position, but it is certainly not impossible.
 You can leverage your professional experience to get into a leadership position.
-You can then continue to learn and grow without having to be the one that actually does the highly technical work.
+You can then continue to learn and grow without having to be the one that does the highly technical work.